-- AND: Approximately 70,000-member organization of food and nutrition professionals.
+- Academy of Nutrition and Dietetics (AND): Approximately 70,000-member organization of food and nutrition professionals.

 - Accreditation Council for Education in Nutrition and Dietetics (ACEND): AND's accrediting agency for education programs that prepare students for careers as registered dietitians (RD) or dietetic technicians, registered (DTR).
 ACEND is recognized by the United States Department of Education.

-- Commission on Dietetic Registration (CDR): AND's agency for the credentialing of registered dietitions, dietetic technicians registered, and board certified specialists in 5 practice areas of nutrition and dietetics.
+- Commission on Dietetic Registration (CDR): AND's agency for the credentialing of registered dietitians, dietetic technicians registered, and board-certified specialists in 5 practice areas of nutrition and dietetics.

 - Dietetic Internship (DI): ACEND accredited program that provides a minimum of 1200 hours of supervised practice in dietetics.
 Successful completion of a Dietetic Internship allows students to meet CDR eligibility requirements to take the registered examination for dietitians, thus becoming RDs.